-GSS has adopted the following key charters and policies which are available collectively in the GSS Corporate Governance Charter located on the GSS website under 'Investors - Corporate Governance' at http://geneticsignatures.com/investors/corporate-governance/:
+GSS has adopted the following key charters and policies which are available collectively in the GSS Corporate Governance Charter located on the GSS website under 'Investors - Corporate Governance' at https://geneticsignatures.com/au/investors/corporate-governance/

 - Board Policy

 - Diversity Policy

 - Continuous Disclosure Policy

 - Code of Conduct

 - Share Trading Policy

 - Insider Trading Policy

 - Risk Management Policy

 - Whistleblower Policy

+- Anti-bribery & Corruption Policy

-This Corporate Governance Statement (Statement) reports against the 3rd edition of the ASX Corporate Governance Council's Principles and Recommendations (ASX Principles) during the reporting period between 1 July 2019 and 30 June 2020.
-This Statement is current as at 16 October 2020 and has been approved by the Board.
+This Corporate Governance Statement (Statement) reports against the 4th edition of the ASX Corporate Governance Council's Principles and Recommendations (ASX Principles) during the reporting period between 1 July 2022 and 30 June 2023.
+This Statement is current as at 31 August 2023 and has been approved by the Board.